LaunchCodeEducation/intro-to-programming-csharp/src/chapters/forms/studio.rst

    How is the ``value`` attribute of a submit button used?

 Congrats!
-You have just created a dynamic website by pairing HTML with JavaScript.
+You have just created a dynamic website.
-In the next unit, you will learn how to create dynamic websites using C Sharp and the ASP.Net Framework.

 Bonus Mission
 ^^^^^^^^^^^^^^